tjr357/testing-notes/meetings/meetings.provar-implementation-plan.md

 - https://rally1.rallydev.com/#/125886362128d/portfolioitemstreegrid?view=a9244a6e-51f4-4b51-8f7d-7e3447da0781
 ![](/assets/images/2022-02-18-09-26-44.png)
 - ![x] get release planning readout info, 11:30
-- ![ ]
+- ![x]
 Work with Ashley on demand intake process
 - ![ ] start thinking about marketing and getting the word out to the program, think of Townhall's

-foo